fadidajunaedy/fadidajunaedy/README.md

 ###

-<p align="left">My name is Fadida Junaedy.
-I’m a former professional Web Developer, currently working as a QA at a bank in Indonesia.
-I’m based in Jakarta.</p>
+<p align="left">My name is Fadida Zanetti Junaedy, I'm a SIT Tester with a background in web development</p>

 ###